annalisa144/reverdecer/_posts/2018-12-21-cooking-in-a-sleeping-bag.md

 We've tried beans in a thermos, too (see header photo).
 Bring to boil, then pour into a thermos and wrap that in a sleeping bag.
 Still takes two rounds of coming ot a boil, but better than wasting hours of propane.

+[We have tried passive solar cooking](https://reverdecer.annalisagross.com/2018/10/16/welcome-to-our-kitchen/) but it takes days and the food starts to smell bad before it's cooked.
+We got a big piece of glass so may try adapting the solar oven, again.
+Now that the rains are gone we have more hours of sunlight - what a great winter!